 Incumbent Worker Training Grant (IWT)

 The Incumbent Worker Training Program is funded by the Federal Workforce Innovation and Opportunity Act (WIOA).
-Through this program, Florida is able to provide training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
+Through this program, Florida can provide training to currently employed workers to keep Florida’s workforce competitive in a global economy and retain existing businesses.
 Details

 Quick Response Training Grant (QRT)

 An inducement program for job creation and retention.
 In addition to actual employee training, the grant may cover the cost of acquiring specialized equipment, retaining an instructor, and provision of a training facility (if required) necessary to conduct the training program.
 Details

 The Veterans Florida Business Training Grant Program is designed to increase the competitiveness of Florida businesses in the global economy by providing a trained, skilled workforce from the pool of Florida’s military veteran population.
 The business benefits of hiring military veterans are well documented, and the economic impact of the veteran workforce continues to rise.
 The Veterans Florida Business Training Grant Program provides grant funding for customized, skills-based curriculum development and training, through partial reimbursement, to businesses in Florida’s targeted, high-growth, and high-wage industries (qualified targeted industries).
 These are high-skill industries producing goods or services and wages generally 125 percent above state or local wages.
 Details

 Sales and Use Tax Exemption on Electricity and Steam